TheHandsomeCoder/handsome-autocomplete/README.md

 Supports arrow keys to traverse suggestions as well as mouse input.
 You can load the suggestions from a remote REST API, it also supports promises.

-Checkout [the demo](http://justgoscha.github.io/allmighty-autocomplete/) to see what it does.

 ## Setup

 To use it you need of course AngularJS, so make sure it is loaded first.
 I always like to use Google's CDN for that: